About the studio

 In planning, this means I pay attention to the feelings and experiences of those living in urban areas currently experiencing change, who are often in the tumultuous process of imagining futures that look different from what they now know and love.
 It also means I make clear, realistic, and practical plans that can actually be understood and implemented by others.

 In art, this means contemplating urban places, especially the unpopular ones.
 I am drawn to physical human impacts like scaffolding, pipes, construction, trash, clotheslines, and industrial structures.
 I have a fondness for loading docks.
-I also love dandelions and those rugged plants that thrive in sidewalk cracks or hang onto the sides of cliffs looking old, weather-beaten, and bent.
+I also love dandelions and those rugged plants that thrive in sidewalk cracks or hang onto the sides of cliffs looking old and weather-beaten.

 My goal is to live and work in my city with curiosity, intention, and humility, and make real connections with people and the landscape through my art and planning work.
-I want what I create to be a breath of fresh air for those who are reading it, looking at it, or otherwise engaging with it.
 Thank you for visiting!